PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-11 08:30:57
+Last updated: 2024-04-11 08:31:32
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: Ted: "What do you say?"Robin: "Yes!
+No!
+I don't know..."Ted: "Those are the three options." - Ted Mosby